joshwadd/Vehicle_detection/README.md

 ![](https://github.com/joshwadd/Vehicle_detection/blob/master/output_images/hog_trans.png?raw=true)

 Such a transform results in a returned tensor of size **7x7x2x2x10**.
-This hog transform is used on each channel of the colour image resulting in a
+This hog transform is used on each channel of the colour image resulting in a tensor of **3x7x7x2x2x10**